Ten (good!) surprises about health insurance

-Open Enrollment for health insurance is just around the corner: Nov.
+Open Enrollment for health insurance has begun: Nov.
 1 - Dec.
 15, 2017.
 That means any American can enroll in a health plan without a qualifying life event like getting married, changing jobs or having a baby.
 Could this change?
-Maybe, but it hasn’t yet.
+We'll continue you to update you.

 Here are some nice-to-know things about your current (or brand new!) health plan: